League One set for 'most exciting' final day

 "They're a team that's capable, they're a team that's coming to enjoy the day and we've got to make sure we apply ourselves right."

-Victory for Sunderland over second-placed Rotherham in midweek would have meant they would be going into the final day with a sliver of a shot at automatic promotion but, just to emphasise how close it is, had they lost heavily they could have started Saturday outside the top six altogether.
+Victory for Sunderland over second-place Rotherham in midweek would have meant they would be going into the final day with a sliver of a shot at automatic promotion but, just to emphasise how close it is, had they lost heavily they could have started Saturday outside the top six altogether.

 They travel to struggling Morecambe who are just two points above the bottom four.